aws/aws-cdk/packages/decdk/README.md

 ### Special Types

-`iam.PolicyDocument` is be tricky since it utilizes a fluent API.
+`iam.PolicyDocument` is tricky since it utilizes a fluent API.
 We need to think whether we want to revise the PolicyDocument API to be more compatible or add a utility class that can help.
 - We should enable shorthand tags for intrinsics in YAML